georgenakashyan/QuizYourself/README.md

 # QuizYourself
-A full-stack web application that acts like a clone of quizlet.
+A full-stack web application that acts like a clone of Quizlet.